-"There's always going to be a feeling of sadness," Levy said.
-"I can surely tell you, it ain't closure."
+“There’s always going to be a feeling of sadness,” said Levy, whose daughter, Chandra, was murdered on a wooded hiking trail in Washington, D.C. more than nine years ago.
+As for her killer's conviction on two counts of murder Monday, Levy said.
+“I can surely tell you, it ain’t closure,”

-Susan's husband, Robert, stayed home in Modesto, save for his one day on the witness stand Oct.
+Robert Levy stayed home in Modesto, Calif., save for his one day on the witness stand Oct.
 26. There, he did not cry even as he spoke of some intimate affairs.
-A physician, he explained that he had once helped obtain for his daughter a birth control prescription.
+A physician, he explained that he had once helped his daughter obtain a birth control prescription.

 “She said it was for her complexion,” he said.

-Robert Levy's most impassioned moments occurred when he blurted out his animus toward former California congressman Gary Condit, who he had come to discover was sexually dallying with his daughter.
+Robert Levy’s most impassioned moment occurred when he blurted out his animus toward Condit, who he'd come to discover was sexually dallying with his daughter.

 One of the few times Susan Levy was not present in Courtroom 320 during the 11 days of testimony and statements was when a witness discussed her late daughter’s bones.

-Susan looked, in certain lights, to be ghost-white through the trial.
-She wore, though, some life-affirming fashions: a bright blue shirt one day, a wide-brimmed black hat another.
+In certain light, Susan Levy looked to be ghost-white through the trial.
+She wore life-affirming fashions: a bright blue shirt one day, a wide-brimmed black hat another.
 Sometimes, she would talk on a cell phone in the hallway during a break.

 Sometimes, she could be heard laughing.

-Inside the courtroom, Susan did not show obvious signs of emotion.
+Inside the courtroom, she did not show obvious signs of emotion.
 On Monday, though, her circulation seemed to be restored.
 She was wearing a butterfly pin on her lapel.

-She closed her eyes a bit Monday morning, before the verdict was read, and then she seemed to stare, hard, at Guandique when the judgment came down.
+She closed her eyes a bit, before the verdict was read, and then she seemed to stare, hard, at Guandique when the judgment came down.
 After a while, she came outside to where the television cameras waited, accompanied by attorney Jani Tillery of the Maryland Crime Victims Resource Center.

-Levy spoke across a range of topics.
+She spoke across a range of topics.
 She praised the work of victims' rights organizations.
 She thanked both the prosecutors and Guandique's defense team.
-She obliquely critiqued the press, saying she now understands why her daughter "gave up her press pass."
+She obliquely criticized the press, saying she now understands why her daughter "gave up her press pass."